 ADHD Strategies for Kids

-ADHD is a common mental disorder that affects both children and adults.
-Its symptoms may cause an individual to have trouble with focus, excessive movement, and make hasty actions.
+Attention-deficit/hyperactivity disorder (ADHD) is a common mental health condition that affects children and adults.
+Its symptoms may cause trouble with focus, excessive movement, and hasty decision-making.

 ADHD Symptoms